sg-crest A Singapore Government Agency Website

 1. Endorsement of your skills

 Like testimonials and other referral letters, your LinkedIn recommendations provide credibility of your professional experience.
-Whether you apply for a role via LinkedIn Jobs or elsewhere, recruiters who find your profile on the platform are looking out for clues to convince them that you should be shortlisted for an interview.
-LinkedIn recommendations are also beneficial to hiring managers who are headhunting talent – you might land yourself in your dream role sooner than you thought!
+Whether you apply for a role via LinkedIn Jobs or elsewhere, recruiters who find your profile on the platform seek clues to convince them that you should be shortlisted for an interview.
+LinkedIn recommendations also benefit hiring managers who are headhunting talent – you might land yourself in your dream role sooner than you thought!

 2. Identification of potential referees

-This means you should request recommendations from those who have a better understanding of your work ethics and can provide an excellent referral to these recruiters.
+You should request recommendations from those who better understand your work ethic and can provide an excellent referral to these recruiters.
 A caveat — if your recommendations are outdated, the recruiter may choose not to reach out to them, so taking active steps to gather recommendations throughout your career is vital.

 What does a good LinkedIn recommendation look like?

-How to ask for a recommendation on Linkedin?
+How do I ask for a recommendation on LinkedIn?

 LinkedIn’s intuitive features enable you to easily reach out to those you want to seek a recommendation from.
 Follow these steps: